 - Loss Sensitive: If enabled, a path might be marked as BAD due to loss and incurs a latency penalty in a path score.
 Set the percentage of loss over the time required to mark the path as BAD.
 Disable this option if loss of bandwidth is intolerable.

 - Percent Loss (%): This specifies the percentage of loss threshold before a path is marked BAD, as measured over the specified time.
 By default, the percentage is based on the last 200 packets received.
 When the packet loss exceeds the set percentage over the configured time, the GOOD Path state changes to BAD.

-- Over Time: If packet loss exceeds the set percentage over this configured time, the path state is marked as BAD.
+- Over Time (ms): When the packet loss exceeds the set percentage over this configured time, the path state is marked as BAD.

 - Silence Period (ms): This specifies the duration (in milliseconds) before the path state transitions from GOOD to BAD.
 The default is 150 milliseconds.
 The path state transitions from GOOD to BAD when no packets are received within the specified amount of time.

-- Path Probation Period: The period to wait before changing the path state from BAD to GOOD.
+- Path Probation Period (ms): The period to wait before changing the path state from BAD to GOOD.
 The default is 10000 milliseconds.

 Instability Sensitive: Latency penalties due to BAD state and other spikes in latency are considered.